-In its April 10, 2007, issue, ScienceDaily reported on a survey done at the University of Chicago that addressed this topic.
+In an article posted on April 10, 2007, ScienceDaily reported on a survey done at the University of Chicago that addressed this topic.
 Through random selection, the researchers interviewed over one thousand practicing physicians, asking questions about the physicians’ religious views and their observations about what role religion and spirituality played in the lives of their patients.
-While the findings were somewhat biased by the personal religious outlook of the physician, the physicians’ views included that religion and spirituality:
+While the findings were somewhat biased by the personal religious outlook of the physician, the physicians’ views included that religion and spirituality

-- has much or very much influence on health (56%)
+- have much or very much influence on health (56%);

-- leads to intervention, at times, by a supernatural being (54%)
+- lead to intervention, at times, by a supernatural being (54%);

-- influences the patient in a generally positive way (85%)
+- influence the patient in a generally positive way (85%);

-- gives the patient a positive state of mind (74%)
+- give the patient a positive state of mind (74%);

-- provides emotional and practical support through a religious community (55%)
+- provide emotional and practical support through a religious community (55%);

-- causes negative emotions such as guilt and anxiety (7%)
+- cause negative emotions such as guilt and anxiety (7%);

-- leads the patients to decline medical treatment (2%)
+- lead the patients to decline medical treatment (2%);

-- causes patients to avoid taking responsibility for their health (4%)
+- cause patients to avoid taking responsibility for their health (4%); and

-- sometimes has one of the above harmful influences (33%)
+- sometimes have one of the above harmful influences (33%).

 These results largely support the idea that religion plays a positive role in patients’ lives.
 However, a conclusion on the part of those carrying out the survey states that, “Future studies should examine the ways physicians’ own religions (and secular) commitments shape their clinical engagements in these and other domains.”

-Later, in its October 24 issue, ScienceDaily outlined a study done at the University of Missouri-Columbia that goes beyond the previous study, showing that religion helps many who live with disabilities.
-Some of the results suggest that religion:
+Later, in an article posted on October 24, ScienceDaily outlined a study done at the University of Missouri-Columbia that goes beyond the previous study, showing that religion helps many who live with disabilities.
+Some of the results suggest that religion

 - helps those facing impending death to accept their condition and prepare for death;